 - School emergency and crisis preparedness planning

-- Physical security measures including access control, communications capabilities, intrusion detection systems, perimeter security, after hours security, physical design, and many related areas
+- Physical security measures including access control, visitor management, surveillance cameras, communications, intrusion detection systems, perimeter security, after hours security, physical design, and many related areas

-- Professional development training needs related to school safety and emergency planning
+- Professional development training related to safety and emergency planning

-- Examination of support service roles in school safety, security, and emergency planning including facilities operations, food services, transportation services, pupil services, physical and mental health services, technology services, and associated school departments
+- Examination of support service roles in school safety and security, including facilities operations, food services, transportation, pupil services, physical and mental health services, technology services, and associated school departments

-- School security and school police staffing, operational practices, and related services
+- School security and school police staffing and operational practices,

 - Linking of security with prevention and intervention services